 If you're looking for a protein supplement, but don't want to ingest animal products, there are two great options: hemp protein and pea protein.
 Hemp is made from the seeds of the cannabis plant and can be processed into a powder or liquid form.
 Pea protein comes from the yellow split peas.
 With these two different sources of protein, it's important to take a look at their pros and cons before making a decision on which one to use for your diet.

 Hemp protein is made from hemp seeds.
-Hemp seeds are its only edible part, so hemp protein is made from hemp seed.
-Hemp seeds are pressed until an oil forms.
-That oil is then processed into hemp protein powder or hemp protein liquid form.
+Hemp seeds are its only edible part, so hemp protein is made from hemp seed by grinding it.

 Hemp seeds can also help to balance blood sugar, prevent cancers by stopping free radicals from attacking cells and stop the onset of autoimmune diseases like lupus and psoriasis.